 This vegan frosting maintains the richness of traditional buttercream frosting, but is a healthier option for those on restrictive diets.
 Using a dairy-free butter substitute, soymilk and soy yogurt to thicken, this vegan recipe is smooth and easily spreadable on any dessert.
 It is perfect for icing on vegan cakes and cupcakes for birthdays, showers, weddings or any special occasion where there will be a variety of diets and allergies present.
 It can also be used on cookies.
 This recipe is suitable for dairy-free, gluten-free, and wheat-free diets.

-- 1 cup dairy-free soy margarine (or another dairy-free butter substitute)
+1 cup dairy-free soy margarine, or dairy-free butter substitute

 4 cups confectioners' sugar